Psy.D. Frequently Asked Questions

 If I don’t have an undergraduate degree in Psychology can I still apply?

-In order to be considered for admission into the PsyD program an honours degree in Psychology (including an honours thesis) OR a degree in psychology with equivalent research experience is required.
-This requirement is in line with the Position of the Association of Canadian Psychology Regulatory Organizations (ACPRO).
+In order to be considered for admission into the PsyD program an honours degree in Psychology (including an honours thesis) OR an equivalent degree (with equivalent courses in psychology and equivalent research experience) is required.

 Is there a thesis?